radius-project/docs/docs/content/tutorials/new-app/index.md

 ---
 type: docs
 title: "Tutorial: Create a Radius Application"
-linkTitle: "Create a new app"
+linkTitle: "Create a new application"
-description: "Dive into Radius to learn how to define, deploy, and manage a new application"
+description: "Learn how to define, deploy, and manage a new Radius Application"
 weight: 100
 categories: "Tutorial"
 ---